cedriking/weaver/README.md

 $ npm install
 ```

-The given command below will run Arweave Browser in the development mode.
+The given command below will run Weaver in the development mode.

 ```bash
 $ npm run dev